 As I was recently out visiting, drinking tea and chatting, the famous tennis player Serena Williams appeared on the TV screen.
 Serena is a phenomenal tennis player who makes it looks so easy.
 There is an art and rhythm to her game that is gripping.

 Watching Serena on TV reminded me of a promising young North Shore tennis player Rishan Kuruppa.
-Twelve years ago, the North Shore News did a write-up on Rishan, as he trained at the North Shore Winter Club under the leadership of retired pro Grant Connell.
+A while ago, the North Shore News did a write-up on Rishan, as he trained at the North Shore Winter Club under the leadership of retired pro Grant Connell.
 Rishan has a deep passion for tennis that touches everything in his life.
 He eats, sleeps, and breathes tennis.
 I remember Rishan telling me how he daily ran up the Grouse Grind as part of his tennis workout.
 It left me feeling rather envious and relieved at the same time.

 One of my favourite places to work out has been the Parkgate Gym.
 I’ve often run into Rishan there lifting weights and running backwards on the treadmill.
 One day we were both on parallel treadmills.
 I was on a fast walk at ‘4.2’ and Rishan was running at ‘7.5’.
 Having just received a tennis scholarship for the University of Tennessee, Rishan was determined to be fully up-to-speed before he left Deep Cove.